arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/put_api_cursor_identifier.md

 @HINTS
 {% hint 'warning' %}
-This endpoint is deprecated in favor its functionally equivalent POST counterpart.
+This endpoint is deprecated in favor of the functionally equivalent `POST /_api/cursor/{cursor-identifier}`.
 {% endhint %}

 @RESTURLPARAMETERS